mansikhairnar003/ai-text-detection-roberta/README.md

 # 🤖 AI Text Detection using RoBERTa

+🚀 A machine learning project to classify text as human-written or AI-generated using NLP techniques.

+📊 Achieved 99.73% Accuracy

 ## 📌 Overview
 This project focuses on detecting whether a given text is **human-written or AI-generated** using the RoBERTa model.